Radhikarathi6/CS-Assignment-/README.md

 To sort and merge the array, we make use of merge sort.
 The Merge Sort algorithm is a sorting algorithm that is based on the Divide and Conquer paradigm.
 In this algorithm, the array is initially divided into two equal halves and then they are combined in a sorted manner.
+It is a recursive algorithm that continuously splits the array in half until it cannot be further divided.
+This means that if the array becomes empty or has only one element left, the dividing will stop, i.e. it is the base case to stop the recursion.
+We also have a function called mergesort, which creates the threads and calls the merge function which sorts and merges the subsets.